tenzir/tenzir/web/blog/tenzir-v4.11/index.md

 the rendered JSON directly into the email body, you can also provide the `--mime` to send a MIME-encoded chunk that uses the MIME type according to the format you provided.

-To control the number of events per email, use the [`batch`](/operator/batch) operator prior to rendering the pipeline data with a printer.

 ## Other Changes